Updated to reflect 2018 versions of Domo vs. Tableau

 Tableau offers native connectors for hundreds of different sources, among them:

-Domo boasts over 350 native integrations in their “connector library.”
+Domo boasts over 350 native integrations in their connector library.
 They also have a proprietary app store with pre-built solutions for different roles and industries, which could make a big difference if you’re looking for a flexible solution.
+Domo can connect to nearly any data-source, virtual or physical, but it does all of its processing in the cloud.
+That will certainly reduce the load on your own servers, but it may mean slower speeds in some scenarios.

-Keep in mind, any databases or applications not listed will presumably require API integration and/or middleware to sync.
+Keep in mind, any databases or applications not listed on the company site will presumably require API integration and/or middleware to sync.

 Making Your Final Decision